 - Custom role definitions

-These omissions are intentional: the goal is to illustrate how IAM bindings are wired, not provide drop-in access management modules.
+These omissions are intentional: the goal is to illustrate how each IAM binding feature is wired, not provide drop-in access control modules.
 See the Bigtable TableIamBinding resource reference for all available configuration options.

 Let's manage GCP Bigtable Table IAM Bindings